 What Happened When I Repeated Class

 I regularly felt lonely when I reported back to JKUAT in 2009 because I was surrounded by new faces.
-And I missed my former classmates who had moved on to third-year.
+And I missed my former classmates who had forged ahead with their studies to third year.
 It made me regret why I had messed up the previous year which led me to repeat my second year.

 Before messing up in 2008, I used to be an active and motivated student.
 I loved contributing in class discussions and chatting with some of my classmates.
 But when I returned to JKUAT in 2009, I lost my vitality.
 I am sure the feelings of loneliness and regret, plus the medication I was taking, played part in my loss of vitality.